 Why your bonus structure can make or break your company

-Recently amid the mess that is the Carillion collapse it has emerged that the top executive received a bonus of almost a quarter of a Million back in 2016.
+Last year amid the mess that was the Carillion collapse it emerged that the top executives received bonuses of almost a quarter of a Million in 2016.
 This despite financial targets not being met and the company reporting losses.

 However, Carillion is not the only major construction firm that has been guilty of these practices.
-Interserve has also been in the news a lot lately, from their failed EfW projects to concerning financial reports.
-Yet in the midst of this a newly appointed chief executive is paid 125% pro-rata bonus for just 4 months work.
+Interserve was also making negative headlines, from their failed EfW projects to concerning financial reports.
+Yet in the midst of this a newly appointed chief executive was paid 125% pro-rata bonus for just 4 months work.

 Better bonus approaches